Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 # 🧘‍♂️ Calm Mind – AI Powered Mental Health Counseling bot 🧘‍♂️

-A Django-based AI-powered mental health counseling chatbot using OpenAI.

----
+A `Django-based AI chatbot` leveraging `OpenAI's NLP` to offer empathetic mental health support.

 ## 🌟 Overview

-**CalmMindBot** is a conversational chatbot designed to provide empathetic, AI-driven support for mental health and emotional well-being.
-Built with **Django**, **OpenAI’s NLP**, and a user-friendly **HTML/CSS/JavaScript** interface, it enables secure, real-time conversations to help users feel heard, supported, and guided.
+**CalmMind** is a conversational chatbot designed to provide empathetic, AI-driven support for mental health and emotional well-being.
+Built with `Django`, `OpenAI’s NLP`, and a user-friendly `HTML/CSS/JavaScript` interface, it enables secure, real-time conversations to help users feel heard, supported, and guided.

 ```text
 Create a new Django app: For example, api_service.